uva-spin/DNN-CFFs/Sample_Codes_to_Get_Started/README.md

 # Sample Codes to Get Started

-There are three directories/folders in this folder
+There are three directories/folders in this folder.

 ## An Example for generating pseudo-data